-In doing some research about essential painting tools I see so many websites written by people who are obviously not painters.
-On the other hand, architecture.com is a website that explains the necessity for the right tool for the job.
-No, duct tape is not the right tool for every job!
-Here is my list of essentials painting tools that you really do need, and then a few extras that will make the job quicker and easier.
+To master painting tools I research many websites and I saw some written by people who are obviously not professional painters.
+We all know the necessity for the right tool for the job (more about that here).
+No, duct tape is not the best tool for every paint job!
+Here is my list of the best painting tools that you really do need, and then a few extras paint tools that will make the paint job quicker and easier.

-We have compared the items below and you will find our picks for the best painting tools deals around.
+We have compared the paint tools below and you will find our picks for the best painting tools deals around.

-Wooster is my choice (Purdy is good too).
+Wooster is my choice (Purdy is good too) and it is reallythe best paint roller.
 Cheap ones break easily.
-Advanced tip: the pros use moderately priced tools.
+Advanced tip: the pros use moderately priced paint tools.
 Try the Quick Lock type (special pole required).
 It is a snap system, (that also accepts a screw-in pole), and to use the snap you have to have the snap type pole.
 But don’t freak.
 It’s so worth it.
 We use them because we can remove poles and re-attach a different length pole quickly.
-Probably not a good idea for the homeowner unless you live for tools, but essential in the professional painting tools list.
+Probably not a good idea for the homeowner unless you live for paint tools, but essential in the professional painting tools list.
 You can find the roller cage here.

 We use wool or a wool/poly blend.
-This one I’m recommending is a good deal.
+This one I’m recommending is the best paint roller cover, and a good deal.
 A half inch nap is good for most interior work: but not stucco or popcorn ceilings.
 They don’t shed and leave ticks on your wall like Cheap-o’s and they hold a lot of paint so you can go farther with each dip.
-By the way, products like this roller storage container: don’t waste your money.
+By the way, paint tools like this roller storage container: don’t waste your money.
 Just wrap your wet one with some plastic that was already in the trash!

-We use 3 kinds in our painting tools: Purdy, Purdy, and Purdy.
-Actually we sometime buy a cheap-o to leave in a small can of primer or to use with some oil paint.
+(See the brush here) We use 3 kinds in our paint tools: Purdy, Purdy, and Purdy.
+Actually we sometime buy a cheap-o paint brush to leave in a small can of primer or to use with some oil paint.
 We don’t clean brushes for icky paints.
-The one linked to here is 2.5 inches: professional minimum size.
+The one linked to here is 2.5 inches: professional paint brush minimum size.
 Maybe go with 2 or 1.5 if you are new.
 Read more about the best painting brushes that I recommend

 Have some various grits around: 120 -150 – and some 80.
 Careful with the 80 as it can do some damage.
 Buy the good stuff and don’t let it get wet.
 Or go with the kind you can wet to cut through plaster faster: but I don’t like them.